Vanguard College: History

 Vanguard College was founded in 1946 as Canadian Northwest Bible Institute (CNBI) by D.N.
 Buntain.
 The first classes, towards a three-year Bible diploma program, in the original Central Pentecostal Tabernacle building in Edmonton enrolled forty students and employed six part-time staff.
 The Canadian Northwest Bible Institute was renamed Northwest Bible College (NBC) in 1964.
 Northwest Bible College became Vanguard College in May 2004.

 Program

 To prepare its graduates for ministry, the school offers one- to four-year programs in a variety of disciplines.
-Students may pursue a Bachelor of Arts (BA) or a Bachelor of Theology (BTh), and select from several specializations, including Children and Family, Intercultural Studies, Pastoral Studies, Worship Arts, and Youth Ministry.
-Vanguard also offers one-year certificate programs in these areas.
+Students may pursue a Bachelor of Theology (BTh), and select from several specializations, including Next Generation Ministry, Pastoral Care & Counselling, Global Pastoral Ministry, and Worship Arts Ministry.
+Vanguard also offers a one-year Biblical Foundations Certificate, as well as an After-Degree program for students coming in with a college or university degree (subject to courses transferring).
 Students are required to do field education, or practical ministry, each academic year.
-Distance Education courses are provided through Vanguard College's International Biblical Online Leadership Training (IBOLT) department.
+Distance Education courses are also available for online study.